nauam/Courses/docs/administration/configuration/plugins/bundled-plugins.md

 ## Built-in Resource Model Sources

-QW Control comes with four built-in Resource Model Source providers, see [Resource Model Source Plugins](/administration/projects/resource-model-sources/builtin.md):
+Rundeck comes with four built-in Resource Model Source providers, see [Resource Model Source Plugins](/administration/projects/resource-model-sources/builtin.md):

 - File: Parses a file in one of the supported [Model Source Formats](#built-in-resource-model-formats)
 - Directory: Scans all files in a directory in one of the supported formats